South American nations at the FIFA World Cup: 1990: Chile incident, Argentina reaches Final

 Four South American nations participated in the 1990 World Cup: Argentina, Brazil, Colombia and Uruguay.
-One of the most bizarre incidents in World Cup history occurred on 3 September 1989.
-During the Brazil–Chile qualifying match in Rio de Janeiro, Chile needed victory to retain any hope of qualification, but trailed 0–1 to Brazil.
-Around 20 minutes into the second half, Chile goalkeeper Roberto Rojas fell to the pitch with an apparent injury to his forehead.
-A firework, thrown from the stands by a Brazilian fan named Rosemary de Mello, was smouldering about a yard away.
+Qualifying was marked by a bizarre incident, where during the Brazil–Chile match in Rio de Janeiro, with Chile down 0–1 during the second half, Chile goalkeeper Roberto Rojas fell to the pitch with an apparent injury to his forehead, with a firework, thrown from the stands by a Brazilian fan named Rosenery de Mello, smouldering about a yard away.
 After carrying Rojas off the pitch, the Chilean players and coaches refused to return claiming conditions were not safe, and the match went unfinished.
 After studying video footage of the match showing that the firework had not made contact with Rojas, FIFA awarded Brazil a 2–0 win, eliminating Chile from the 1990 World Cup.
 As punishment, Chile were barred from the qualifying process for the 1994 World Cup, and Rojas was banned for life, though the ban was lifted in 2001.

 Argentina lost its first game 0–1 to Cameroon, then defeated the Soviet Union 2–0 and drew 1–1 with Romania, finishing third in its group as one of the tournament's best third-placed teams.
 Brazil took maximum points in its group, winning 2–1 over Sweden, 1–0 over Costa Rica and 1–0 over Scotland.
 Colombia and Uruguay also qualified to the second round.

 The all-South American match in the second round was won for Argentina by a goal from Claudio Caniggia with ten minutes remaining after a run through the Brazilian defence by Diego Maradona and an outstanding performance from goalkeeper Sergio Goycochea.
-Uruguay lost 0–2 to Italy, while Colombia lost 1–2 after extra time to Cameroon.
+Uruguay lost 0–2 to Italy, while Colombia lost 1–2 after extra time to Cameroon, where the game-winning goal originated in an infamous play where goalkeeper René Higuita lost the ball to Roger Milla in an attempt to dribble the Cameroonian.